imhicihu/Bibliographical-hybrid-mobile-app/Deployment_(checklist).md

 * fix the issues all the issues received --> create a repo in [Github](https://github.com) for this purpose
 * generate a [Signed Production APK](https://facebook.github.io/react-native/docs/signed-apk-android.html)
 * create the app in the [Google Play Console](http://play.google.com/)
-* Upload to the Google Play
+* Upload to Google Play
 * Wait the approval